The MAN FROM U.N.C.L.E. Image Library

 One Spy Too Many (Un Espia de Mas)

-Argentina one sheet (measures 27" x 41"; appears to be similar to US edition; personal copy)
+Argentina One-Sheet (measures 27" x 41"; appears to be similar to US edition; personal copy)

 Spy With My Face

-I have also found that the Man From U.N.C.L.E. appears to have been very popular in Australia.
 Here are the four Australian daybill movie posters (similar to inserts) used to promote these films.
-I have not been able to determine if these films have any connection with the ACE volumes.
+I have not been completely successful in determining the extent that these films have with the television series.

 How To Steal The World